maxio-com/stoplight-platform-developer-docs/docs/basics/Subscriptions.md

 * The `subdomain` is just your subdomain.
 Our imaginary company "Acme"'s URL would start like the following: `https://acme.chargify.com`

-* The `subscription_id` would be the integer ID of the subscription as it is in the Chargify site/subdomain.
+* The `subscription_id` would be the integer ID of the subscription as it is in the Advanced Billing site/subdomain.

 * The `token` is calculated using the first 10 characters of the SHA-1 hex digest of this message: